 Those that challenge you and your business are in a comfortable position.
 Typically, their attorney will handle the case on a contingency basis, which means that the lawyer will file the lawsuit and work on the case without demand for any legal fees.
 Only if the lawyer is able to win, either by settlement or in court, will the lawyer be paid, typically a portion of the total fee collected.
 Defense attorneys, those that have to respond and argue against the lawsuit filed against you, do not operate like this.
-Defense lawyers do not accept these types of contingency agreements.
+Dallas federal criminal lawyers do not accept these types of contingency agreements.
 Instead, a law firm will ask you to pay an upfront retainer and charge you hourly.
 For example, if you pay $ 10,000 to your employment defense law firm and they charge you at the hourly rate of $ 500.00, you will secure twenty hours of work before the firm will ask you to replenish the retainer.
 Obviously, to the point above, if you have three associates also working on your case, your hourly contingent will be exhausted quickly, as every hour by every lawyer in the firm counts towards the exhaustion of your funds.

 To combine your interest of a good legal representation with a fair budget, you should have a clear understanding before you sign any attorney contract what the expected fees are, who will work on your case, how many people will work on your case, and what the hourly rate is that is applied to your retainer.